tjcarney89/swift-xcode-warnings-errors-ios-0217/README.md

 This is an "Unused variable" warning that pops up whenever a variable has been created but not utilized.
 It's simply Xcode pointing out that there's a loose end to the logical flow.

-You'll notice that the warning symbol also appears in the tool bar, and that the warning message also displays in the Issue Navigator in the navigator area.
+You'll notice that the warning symbol also appears in the tool bar, and that the warning message also displays in the Issue Navigator in the Navigator area.
 These tools can let you quickly jump to the different places in the code where an issue has been identified.

 ![](https://curriculum-content.s3.amazonaws.com/ios/ios-objc-fundamentals-unit/xcode_unused_variable_full.png)